-Infrastructure as a service (IaaS) is an important way to make your projects “go cloud.”
+When we’re talking about cloud migration, lift-and-shift, using Azure virtual machines is the most common Infrastructure as a service (IaaS) offering in Azure to make your projects “go cloud.”
 However, many real-world projects don’t fit so neatly into one category.
-When it comes to projects that require flexible scenarios and come with lots of specific requirements, I’ve found Azure Virtual Machines to be a good choice for deployment.
-In this post, we will look at deploying multiple virtual machines (VMs) on Azure to improve availability and scalability using an Azure Resource Manager Template or VM scale sets.
+When it comes to projects that require flexible scenarios and come with lots of specific requirements, I’ve found Azure Virtual Machines is the most flexible option.

 Classic Azure VMs vs. ARM Azure VMs